 expires_at.
 If the underlying coupon already has

-redeem_by set, then the promotion code’s expiration date cannot be later than the coupon’s.
+redeem_by set, then the expiration date for the promotion code can’t be later than that of the coupon.
 If

 redeem_by automatically populates

 For example, you might have plans to support a coupon for a year, but you only want it to be redeemable for one week after a customer receives it.
 You would set